pymc-devs/pytensor/doc/extending/op.rst

   this method should be defined to return a variable of type :class:`NullType` for that input.
-Likewise, if you have not implemented the gradient computation for some input, you may return a variable of type :class:`NullType` for that input. :mod:`aesara.gradient` contains convenience methods that can construct the variable for you:
+Likewise, if you have not implemented the gradient computation for some input, you may return a variable of type :class:`NullType` for that input. :mod:`pytensor.gradient` contains convenience methods that can construct the variable for you:
-  :func:`aesara.gradient.grad_undefined` and
+  :func:`pytensor.gradient.grad_undefined` and
-  :func:`aesara.gradient.grad_not_implemented`, respectively.
+  :func:`pytensor.gradient.grad_not_implemented`, respectively.

-  If an element of ``output_gradient`` is of type :class:`aesara.gradient.DisconnectedType`, it means that the cost is not a function of this output.
+  If an element of ``output_gradient`` is of type :class:`pytensor.gradient.DisconnectedType`, it means that the cost is not a function of this output.
 If any of the :class:`Op`'s inputs participate in the computation of only disconnected outputs, then :meth:`Op.grad` should return :class:`DisconnectedType` variables for those inputs.

-  If the :meth:`Op.grad` method is not defined, then Aesara assumes it has been forgotten.
+  If the :meth:`Op.grad` method is not defined, then Pytensor assumes it has been forgotten.
 Symbolic differentiation will fail on a graph that includes this :class:`Op`.

-  It must be understood that the :meth:`Op.grad` method is not meant to return the gradient of the :class:`Op`'s output. :func:`aesara.grad` computes gradients; :meth:`Op.grad` is a helper function that computes terms that appear in gradients.
+  It must be understood that the :meth:`Op.grad` method is not meant to return the gradient of the :class:`Op`'s output. :func:`pytensor.grad` computes gradients; :meth:`Op.grad` is a helper function that computes terms that appear in gradients.